 It is the pet owners who have to take the first step to avoid aggression in dogs.
 This means to stop humanizing them and start setting boundaries between your moments and their moments.

 The dog must learn to respect the spaces reserved for people, and everything starts with small demonstrations.
-For example: don’t get him used to getting on the bed or asking for food while you are at the table.
+For example: don’t get them used to getting on the bed or asking for food while you are at the table.

 You must also take into consideration the fact that animals have their own needs, their own way of understanding and perceiving the world around them.
 Their organism is not like ours, and neither is the language and the way they express themselves.
-If you understand all this, you will respect your best friend and give him a proper education.
+If you understand all this, you will respect your best friend and give them a proper education.

 In this regard, many specialists emphasize the importance of teaching the dog basic commands and obeying.
 It is also important to start the socialization process during the first 20 weeks of life.